hanabi/hanabi.github.io/docs/beginner/delayed-play-clues-question-3.md

 <TabItem value="question">

 - Alice clues number 4 to Bob, which touches one card on slot 1.
 (This is a *Play Clue*.)
-- Bob marks down the identity of the card.
+- Bob writes a *card note* with the identity of the card.

-1. What identity does Bob write down?
+1. What *card note* does Bob write?
 (Be specific.)
 2. Is this a *Delayed Play Clue*?
 3. What action should Bob perform?

 </TabItem>
 <TabItem value="solution">

-1. Bob writes down an identity of red 4 or yellow 4 or blue 4 or purple 4.
+1. Bob writes a *card note* of "red 4, yellow 4, blue 4, purple 4".
     - First, it could be a direct *Play Clue* on a red 4 or a purple 4.
     - Second, it could be a *Delayed Play Clue* on a yellow 4 through Cathy's yellow 2 and yellow 3.
     - Third, it could be a *Delayed Play Clue* on a blue 4 through Donald's blue 3.